 Steve is in charge of Maintenance, Housekeeping and Transportation.
 He is a Certified Professional Locksmith and a Certified Air Conditioning and Refrigeration Technician.
 Married to his high school sweetheart for more than 30 years, Steve has been a part of the Hanley Center family for the last 16 of those.
 He is an avid football and baseball fan and has helped coach high school baseball.

 John’s multi-faceted experience and leadership in the addiction field underscores Hanley Center’s focus on holistic substance abuse treatment.
-John brings the remarkable skill set of pastor, counselor, clinical manager, teacher and respected expert to his position as Director of Older Adult Treatment Services.
+John brings the remarkable skill set of pastor, counselor, clinical manager, teacher and respected expert to his position as Clinical Director.

 John began his career as an ordained minister in a traditional church setting.
 He went on to work in community-based mental health and wellness fields which included therapeutic and administrative positions with Boys Town USA.